andreschulz/ipe_quickstyles/README.md

 ## Future plans

 I am unsure if it would be a better idea to store the values for colors, width, etc. also inside a fake oppacity value.
 It would be easy to store more properties with the presets (line caps, arrow head shapes, ...), not sure if this is needed.
+I have not implemented/checked the redo/undo function.

 ## Updates